-Development Standards for the various park management categories were developed as part of the Open Spaces Strategy 2013 and provide guidelines for capital and renewal work in conjunction with the policies contained within the reserve management plans.
+Development Standards for the various park management categories were developed as part of the Parks and Open Spaces Strategy and provide guidelines for capital and renewal work in conjunction with the policies contained within the reserve management plans.

 The purpose, character, use and location of the reserve all influence what type of park furniture is appropriate for the site.
-For example, high quality Victorian or Edwardian-style furniture may be appropriate at Premier Parks with historic themes; contemporary designs may be more appropriate at Neighbourhood or Amenity Parks and simple, hard-wearing designs may be more appropriate at Nature and Outdoor Adventure Parks.
+For example, high quality Victorian or Edwardian-style furniture may be appropriate at with a Heritage Park or high profile Community Park that has a historic theme; contemporary designs may be more appropriate at Community Parks or Amenity Parks and simple, hard-wearing designs may be more appropriate at Nature and Outdoor Adventure Parks.